 3. Wall color – Various rooms in different colors.

 The trend is toward a restful plain palette.
 Depending on the amount of light that you have in your home will depend on what color will enhance the attributes of your home.
 If you have small rooms, low ceilings, and dark wall colors your house will feel small.
 A fresh coat of paint in a light palette, such as a tone of white, gray or beige, can make a significant impact on the feel of the home and potential selling opportunities.

 4. Dark or inappropriately sized window treatments.

-As mentioned under wall color, if you have dark, heavy window treatments it will make your home feel smaller and closed in.
-You are better off removing them and replacing them with simple ready-made panels that you can find at home stores such, or go with a uniform white or cream panel, that you can purchase inexpensively from Ikea.
+As mentioned under wall color, if you have dark, heavy window treatments, it will make your home feel smaller and closed in.
+You are better off removing them and replacing them with uniform white or cream ready-made panels that you can find at home stores.

 Start packing.
 Homes will feel larger if your home is not bulging with lots of little accessories, children’s treasures and dog apparatus.
 Too much to look at keeps the buyers from focusing on the qualities of your home.